Mycena crocea

+Taxonomy

+It was first described as Marasmius nucicola in 1925 but that name could not be used in Mycena.
+The mushroom is commonly known as the "walnut mycena" and was previously and commonly misidentified as Mycena luteopallens.

+The specific epithet crocea refers to the orange color.

 Description

 The cap is vivid yellow, conical to broadly convex cap and up to 15 mm in diameter.
 When young the cap tends to be conical or bell-shaped becoming plane or flat at maturity.
 The margin is striated.
 The surface is moist, glabrous, and somewhat hygrophanous.
 The flesh is thin, pallid, and yellowish.
-Odor and taste are not distinctive.
+The odor and taste are not distinctive.
 The gills have an adnate attachment and are a pale yellowish color.
 They are subdistantly spaced.
 The sturdy stem is 10 to 20 mm long by 1 to 1.5 mm thick.
 The stipe is central, equal (i.e., roughly equal in thickness at the top and bottom), and dark orange to yellowish.

 The species is regarded as nonpoisonous, but is not necessarily edible.